akiroom/react-bootstrap-dialog/README.md

    - `title`: [String, Node] The title of dialog.
    - `body`: [String, Node] The body of message.
    - `actions`: [Array[DialogAction]] The choices for presenting to user.
 See [DialogAction generators](#dialogaction-generators).
    - `bsSize`: [String] The width size for dialog.
-You can choose in [null, 'medium', 'large', 'small'].
+     - with react-bootstrap v3: You can choose from [null, 'medium', 'large', 'small'].
+     - with react-bootstrap v4: You can choose from [null, 'medium', 'lg', 'sm'].
    - `onHide`: [Function] The method to call when the dialog was closed by clicking background.
    - `prompt`: [DialogPrompt] The prompt to get user input.
 See [DialogPrompt generators](#dialogprompt-generators).